-Eligible Historic Resource - A building, structure, object, site, landscape, natural feature, or historic district identified as eligible for listing either individually on the National Register of Historic Places or on the California Register of Historic Resources, or as a contributor to a historic district under a local, state, or federal designation program through SurveyLA (the Los Angeles Historic Resources Survey), the January 2020 Historic Resources Survey Report prepared by CRA-LA Designated Local Authority, or any subsequent historic resource survey completed by a person meeting the Secretary of the Interior's Professional Qualification Standards for Historic Preservation and accepted as complete by the Director, in consultation with the Office of Historic Resources.
+Eligible Historic Resource - A building, structure, object, site, landscape, natural feature, or historic district identified as eligible for listing either individually on the National Register of Historic Places or on the California Register of Historic Resources, or as a contributor to a historic district under a local, state, or federal designation program through SurveyLA (the Los Angeles Historic Resources Survey), the January 2020 Historic Resources Survey Report prepared by CRA-LA Designated Local Authority, or any subsequent historic resource survey completed by a person meeting the Secretary of the Interior's Professional Qualification Standards for Historic Resources.
 This term does not include a non-contributor to an eligible or designated historic district.